UoB-COMSM0166/2026-group-27/README.md

 Both levels scored above the SUS benchmark of 68, suggesting high usability in both conditions.
 Level 1 achieved an “excellent” score (>85), while Level 2 fell within the “good” range.

 We expected usability to be similar across levels, as the core game design was consistent.
 However, level 2 introduced new gameplay elements such as weapons and enemies, increasing gameplay difficulty.
-Hence, increased difficulty in Level 2 may have influenced the participants' perceptions of usability, as usability in games can be affected by difficulty and player experience, making it harder to separate usability from gameplay difficulty during evaluation (Olsen et al., 2011).
+Hence, increased difficulty in level 2 may have influenced the participants' perceptions of usability, as usability in games can be affected by difficulty and player experience, making it harder to separate usability from gameplay difficulty during evaluation (Olsen et al., 2011).

 ## 6.3 Code Testing